ngscheurich/web-starter/README.md

 - A dev server with live reloading
 - Linting tools

-I guess that’s it but man does this thing _offer_ all that, you know?
+I guess that’s it but wow does this thing _offer_ all that, you know?

 _Note: You may also be interested in the [TypeScript version](https://github.com/ngscheurich/web-starter/tree/typescript) of this project._